TheWidlarzGroup/react-native-video/README.md

 Property | Description
 --- | ---
-isNetwork | Boolean indicating if the media is being loaded from the network type | Type of the media.
-Not available on Windows uri | URI for the media source.
+isNetwork | boolean | Boolean indicating if the media is being loaded from the network type | string | Type of the media.
+Not available on Windows uri | string | URI for the media source.
 Not available on Windows

 Example:
 ```